Partron1/Sales_performance/README.md

 ## Sales Performance Overview
-A fictional company has experienced a steady decline in sales over the past three years, which has raised concerns.
+Sales experienced a steady decline in over the past three years, which has raised concerns.
 As a data analyst, I was tasked with analyzing three years of historical sales data to uncover insights and identify potential causes

 ## Objective
 To design and develop a dynamic, visually engaging, and informative Sales Dashboard in Excel that empowers stakeholders to monitor performance, identify trends, and make data-driven decisions across products, regions, and timeframes.